 Data and background notifications

 The sole purpose of background notifications is to pre-load content in your app.
 There are times when a user does not launch an app for extended periods of time, which makes the app data outdated.
 This leads to a delay in the app load when the app is launched by the user.
-Background notifications provide a way to counter this and also helps in improving the UX by waking up the app periodically, ensuring that the outdated data gets replaced with the new ones, and makes the app launch smooth and frictionless.
+Background notifications provide a way to counter this and also help in improving the UX by waking up the app periodically, ensuring that the outdated data gets replaced with the new ones, and making the app launch smooth and frictionless.

 Background notifications are also used to track uninstalls and keep the user base valid.
 Data notifications can be delivered prominently or in the background, which is up to the developer to decide.
 If they are sent in the background, these notifications are not visible to the user.
 This also means that the user is unaware of the notification being delivered and cannot see the content.
 On the other hand background, notifications can be delivered prominently with the help of content notifications.